aisingapore/ai-practitioner-handbook/book/5-data-mgmt-exp-proc/data-splits-bias-fairness-leakage.md

-# Potential scenarios of bias, unfairness, data leakage in data splits and suggestions to remedy
+# What are some potential scenarios of bias, unfairness, data leakage in data splits?
+How can these be remedied?

 Contributor(s): Lee Xin Jie, Senior AI Engineer (100E)